ChaissonLab/Genome_path/README.md

 # Genome_path
-paths to genome data -> download
+each folder contains a list of paths for downlaod for each genome as obtained by the Accesion list from NCBI